-Learning the driver's ed course material is easy thanks to the convenient online format.
-Sign in and out as necessary without ever losing your place with our auto-save feature.
+Learning the driver’s ed course material is easy thanks to our convenient online format.
 Engaging graphical elements help bring the content to life, giving you an entertaining experience that goes beyond boring text and helps you remember the details naturally.
 Your written test will be a breeze!

 Don’t give up your free time to a Georgia driver education course that requires you to spend time in yet another classroom after school.
 Our completely online Joshua’s Law course allows you to study whenever you want, at your own speed, however it best fits your life.

 Attention, parents!
 We can save you money on car insurance!